mlevitas94/codechallenge/README.md

 Running the project:

 1. Install Node/npm here https://nodejs.org/en/ if you have not already.
-2. At the root of the project, run this command in your terminal - npm install
+2. At the root of the project, run this command in your terminal: npm install
 3. Attatched to the project submition email, I included some information called "dotenv".
 Copy the dotenv data and make a file at the root of the project called .env
 4. Paste the copied data into the newly created file
-5. (starting the local server) In one terminal run - nodemon
+5. (starting the local server) In one terminal run: nodemon
-6. (Starting react) In another terminal run - npm start
+6. (Starting react) In another terminal run: npm start